• Skip to primary navigation

 Step 1.
 Choosing your yogurt maker

-It turns out that making healthy creamy yogurt at home is pretty simple.
+It turns out that making nutritious creamy yogurt at home is pretty simple.
 There are many different ways.
 Some people make it in their slow cooker, others choose to make it in the oven with the oven light on, while others pick a cooler that has been warmed with bottles of hot water.

 We chose to use the Euro Cuisine YM80 electric yogurt maker.